chris-rock/chris-rock.github.io/src/contents/articles/coreos-openstack/index.md

 ## Retrieve a new discovery token for the CoreOS cluster

-This guide used the etcd instance provided by CoreOS to mange the cluster.
+This guide used the etcd instance provided by CoreOS to manage the cluster.
 This eases the quickstart of a CoreOS cluster.
 Request a new cluster token via:

 ```
 $ curl -w "\n" 'https://discovery.etcd.io/new?size=3'